-Uses one-to-one correspondence to determine "how many" Activity - Place varying amounts of screws, bolts, nuts, and washers into several jars or cups.
-Children estimate the number of items in each container, and write their estimates on scraps of paper.
-They use magnets to lift objects out of the jar, then count the objects to test their predictions.
+Activity - Place varying amounts of screws, bolts, nuts, and washers into several jars or cups.
+Children estimate the number of items in each container, and write the numbers on scraps of paper.
+They then count the objects to test their predictions.
 Determine how many objects to place in each jar by the children's ability to count.
 This will help them make realistic predictions.

-- ☐ Small plastic jars or cups
+- Small plastic jars or cups

 - Nuts, bolts, screws, washers

 - Scraps of paper, pencils

-- ☐ Magnets

-- Model one-to-one correspondence throughout the day in routines such as attendance, lining up, counting children in Learning Centers, etc. - Model how to write numerals and assist as needed. - Demonstrate how to keep track of what is being counted by showing children how to touch or slide each object to the side after it has been counted.
+- Model one-to-one correspondence throughout the day in routines such as attendance, lining up, counting children in Learning Centers, etc. - Provide many hands-on activities to help develop these skills. - Demonstrate how to keep track of what is being counted by showing children how to touch or slide each object to the side after it has been counted.